Dintero/Dintero.Checkout.WooCommerce.V2/readme.txt

 1. The plugin settings screen where you set up the details to connect to Dintero.

 == Changelog ==
+= 2022.06.16    - version 1.0.5 =
+* Fix           - Fix callback not being handled for certain events.

 = 2022.06.15    - version 1.0.4 =
 * Fix           - Fix missing transaction ID missing for some orders.
 * Fix           - Fix merchant_reference_2 missing for some orders.